scriptex/itscss/README.md

 -   `_preferences.scss` - contains user preferences settings such as `reduced-motion` or `prefers-color-scheme` preferences.

 -   `_responsive-utilities.scss` - helpers for showing/hiding elements on different resolutions.
 For resolutions reference please check the media queries section.
+These utility classnames are based on the `$breakpoints` and the `$displays` variables.

     _Available selectors are:_